Spain, Cordoba – A City of Two Cultures

 So what else is there in Cordoba?
 Alcazar chateau is another place worth seeing.
 It was built in the 14th century.
 The chateau is encircled by beautiful gardens with fountains.
 Concerts or festivals, for instance flamenco festivals, take place there in the present.

-tte with dried ham, olive oil and tomatoes.
+Also, make a stop at one of the local bistros.
+You can get a typical cocoa drink (very sweet but delicious) for ounly couple of euros.
+It comes with a warm baguette with dried ham, olive oil and tomatoes.
 While eating it is very possible that you will witness a lively discussion Spanis-style.
 One even ponders if he didn't become a part of some argument.

 Many bus lines ride to Cordoba.
 In case you can speak Spanish, I recommend you to use blablacar.es.
 It is up to two times cheaper than any other means of transport.
 Moreover, you can talk to locals and arrange a pick-up place that would suit you better.
 By coincidence we met two Slovaks when we were on our ride to Cordoba.
 We didn't talk much Spanish yet we had a very pleasant chat with them outside our home country.

-GPS: (Mezquita) 37°52'44.7"N 4°46'49.8"W
+GPS: 37°52'44.7"N 4°46'49.8"W (Mezquita)

-Text and photos: Veronika Schubertová
+Text and photos: Veronika Schubertová, Pixabay.com

 Related Articles

-Published: 6.2.2021
+Published: 19.12.2023

 Almost everyone knows the Dead Sea in Israel, but have you ever heard of the European one?
 This seawater lagoon is located in the Spanish region of Murica and is called the Mar Menor.

-Published: 30.1.2021
+Published: 26.12.2023

 Today we set off about 100 km from Barcelona, to the Costa Dorada.
 This place is also known as the Gold Coast due to its beautiful beaches.

-Published: 23.12.2020
+Published: 5.12.2023

 Let´s delve in this magical city.

-Published: 5.10.2018
+Published: 22.8.2023

-We will spend the first October Friday in Merida again, where we will visit some of the other ancient sights, such as the Roman amphitheater with a huge auditorium for 15,000 spectators, who were also watching gladiatorial matches.
+After a week we return to Merida, where we will visit some of the other ancient sights, such as the Roman amphitheater with a huge auditorium for 15,000 spectators, who were also watching gladiatorial matches.
 The amphitheater was so vast that there were also naval battles in it, because the stage could be flooded and the ships were let off by a gate.

-Published: 21.9.2018
+Published: 8.8.2023

 In the west of Spain, close to the borders with Portugal, there is the town of Merida, a city of amazin excavations which are protected by the UNESCO.
 Merida offers some of the most preserved pieces of Roman architecture.